 - A series of Intersessionals to be held from now until February 2015 in Vienna.

-- The Hemispheric Review of the Organisation of American States, to be held on 19th September 2014, which may result in a strategy to be submitted to the General Assembly.
+- The Hemispheric Review of the Organisation of American States, to be held on 19th September 2014, which will result in a resolution that will be presented to the United Nations.

 - The negotiation and adoption of the Omnibus Resolution (an annual summary statement on drugs issues adopted in the Third Committee of the General Assembly) in October/November 2014, including the adoption of the UNGASS resolution discussed above.